 1. Support the need to change the current law

-Many rightwing conservatives, fundamentalist faith based groups, and anti-trans campaign groups want to keep the current BDMRR Act that requires trans people to have medical interventions and go to the Family Court before we can amend our birth certificate.
-The current law also does not include a non-binary option for birth certificates.
+Many rightwing conservatives, fundamentalist faith based groups, and anti-trans campaign groups want to keep the current BDMRR Act, which requires trans people to have medical interventions and go to the Family Court before they can amend their birth certificate.
 These campaigns against the Bill are based on mis-information and harmful stereotypes of trans people, especially trans women.